beego/beedoc/en-US/module/context.md

 - Session

-  Set the value will be stored in server.
+  Set the value which will be stored on the server.
 E.g.: `Session("username","astaxie")`.
 Then it can be read later.

 - IsCachable